muppet9010/factorio-muppet-streamer/README.md

     - weaponType: STRING - Optional: the name of a weapon to ensure the player has 1 of.
 Can be either in their weapon inventory or in their character inventory.
 If not provided no weapon is given or selected.
 The weapon name is Factorio's internal name of the gun type and is case sensitive.
     - forceWeaponToSlot: BOOLEAN - Optional: if True the weaponType will be placed/moved to the players weapon inventory.
 If there's no room a current weapon will be placed in the character inventory to make room.
 If False then the weapon will be placed in a free slot, otherwise the character inventory.
 Defaults to False
     - selectWeapon: BOOLEAN - Optional: if True the player will have this weaponType selected as active if it's equipped in the weapon inventory.
 If not provided or the weaponType isn't in the weapon inventory then no weapon change is done.
     - ammoType: STRING - Optional: the name of the ammo type to be given to the player.
 The ammo name is Factorio's internal name of the ammo type and is case sensitive.
-If an ammo amount is also set greater than 0 then this ammo type and amount will be forced in to the weapon if equipped.
+If an ammo amount is also set greater than 0 then this ammo type and amount will be forced into the weapon if equipped.
     - ammoCount: INTEGER - Optional: the quantity of the named ammo to be given.
 If 0 or not present then no ammo is given.
 - Example command: `/muppet_streamer_give_player_weapon_ammo {"target":"muppet9010", "weaponType":"combat-shotgun", "forceWeaponToSlot":true, "ammoType":"piercing-shotgun-shell", "ammoCount":30}`